- Traffic and Travel: Holiday traffic significantly increases accident and trauma risk.

 - Change their eating and sleeping patterns -- which can destabilize otherwise well-managed conditions

-These disruptions can lead to COPD exacerbations, diabetic crises, or heart failure episodes at times when getting to a doctor is harder than usual.
+These disruptions can lead to Chronic Obstructive Pulmonary Disease (COPD) exacerbations, diabetic crises, or heart failure episodes at times when getting to a doctor is harder than usual.

 Pre-Holiday Health Preparation Checklist